succabs/gradu-theft-auto/readme.md

 Gradu Theft Auto is a top-down, time-management micro game about a student trying to finish their master's thesis before study grants run out.
-Each day you hustle along Kuopio's city streets toward the library, juggling distractions and time pressure while trying to reach 100 % thesis progress before the 21-day deadline expires.
+Each day you hustle along Kauppakatu toward the University library, juggling distractions and time pressure while trying to reach 100 % thesis progress before the 21-month student allowance deadline expires.

 ## Technology